 After serving as missionaries in South Africa, Michelle and her husband moved to Houston, TX and Michelle completed an M.A. in counseling and is now working in private practice.
 She is a member of Memorial Drive Presbyterian Church in Houston.

 Jen is an ECO (Covenant Order of Evangelical Presbyterians) pastor serving as the Director of Global Engagement for ECO.
 Previously, she served with World Mission Initiative at Pittsburgh Theological Seminary and she is a past board member of Frontier Fellowship (formerly Presbyterian Frontier Fellowship).

 Walter is an elder at Eastminster Presbyterian Church in Wichita, KS and his professional focus is commercial real estate.
 He has served in various leadership roles at Eastminster, as well as with other mission organizations.

 D’Ann is the TAP Board Chair and an elder at Highland Park Presbyterian Church (HPPC) in Dallas, TX.
 She has served in many leadership roles within the mission arena at HPPC.

 Craig is an elder at First Presbyterian Church, Boulder, CO and has served in many leadership roles in the missions arena, as well as other areas.
 An engineer by training, his professional background includes project management and business transformation.

-Greg is the Senior Pastor of Centerville Presbyterian Church in Fremont, CA, and he is also the Frontier Fellowship Board Chair.
+Greg is the Senior Pastor of Centerville Presbyterian Church in Fremont, CA. He served for many years on the Frontier Fellowship Board.

 Bill is the TAP Board Secretary and Treasurer.
 Most recently, Bill was the Director of Global Engagement for ECO and prior to that he served as the Frontier Fellowship Executive Director.